Uday Hussein: Assassination attempt

-According to Ala Bashir, the surgeon who operated on Uday, "He was not impotent because the injury was far from the reproductive system."
+According to Alaa Bashir, the surgeon who operated on Uday, "He was not impotent because the injury was far from the reproductive system."
 He said that Uday saw the assassination attempt as God's revenge for having shot his uncle in the same leg.
 He said, "Saddam entered the operating room.
 He looked at his son with calmness, and if any other person, whatever his strength, saw his son in such a scene, he would've lost his temper, but Saddam did not shook his time, but turned around his son and said to him despite his knowledge Uday was unconscious, 'My son, such things are possible and can be expected for men, but we are right and they are false.'
 Then he kissed him on his forehead and left.
 Then he met his son Qusay and said to him, 'My son.
 These things happen to the men, except for a bullet or a wound with a knife.
 These are normal matters, but you must prepare yourself for the worst day.'
 Then he went out."
-About Uday's personality, Ala Bashir said, "Uday was scary because he was unbalanced and did not care about anyone.
-He often attacked the leadership and no one stood up to him, so I avoided him and did not come close to him.
+About Uday's personality, Alaa Bashir said, "Uday was scary because he was unbalanced and did not care about anyone.
+He often attacked the leadership, and no one stood up to him, so I avoided him and did not come close to him.
 Uday used to hate me a lot and tried to offend me and caused me a lot of problems, but his father's interest in me was a deterrent in front of him."